 9 km from Casa de Campo, you'll find numerous aeronautical gems from different periods.

-Close to Paseo de la Castellana you can find this museum that allows blind people and people with visual disability to enjoy art.
+Close to Paseo de la Castellana, you can find this museum that allows blind people and people with visual impairments to appreciate and experience art.

 Located in University City, this little known museum is dedicated to the origins of modern sport.